-Has COVID-19 got you working from home?
-You might have already seen our tips for making your home office more sustainable, but curating your workspace isn’t a one-step solution to maintaining productivity.
-If you’re finding it tricky to get into the swing of things and stay on track, trust us – you’re not alone!
-This transition isn’t an easy one, so here are some of our top tips for WFH life:
+Since the COVID-19 pandemic started in 2020, many worldwide have seen a major shift in the way they work.
+Many office jobs now have the flexibility of working from home or in hybrid models between the workplace and home.
+We have tips on how to make your home office more sustainable, but curating your workspace isn’t a one-step solution to maintaining productivity.
+If you find it tricky to get into the swing of things and stay on track, trust us – you’re not alone!
+This transition wasn’t an easy one for everyone despite some big benefits.
+So here are some of our top tips for WFH life:

 Write a schedule – and stick to it